 Through significant development over the last 40 years, Whistler’s natural areas and local biodiversity have been challenged by land conversion and habitat fragmentation, and the municipality is committed to mitigating the impacts.

 Environmental Protection Bylaw No. 2000, 2012 is intended to assist the RMOW in meeting community goals for protecting the environment.
 The bylaw gives the RMOW a clear, consistent and comprehensive tool to:

 - protect streams;

-- provide a clear tree cutting permit process;
+- provide a clear tree cutting permit process for applicable trees;

 - manage invasive species; and